Los Angeles Angels Of Anaheim Defeat Texas Rangers, Mike Trout Makes Big Save

 — OBP Podcast (@obp_podcast) April 12, 2017

 At one point, the Angels were down to the Rangers 5-0.
 They didn’t score a run until the 7th inning and scored three in the 9th to tie it up and take it to that 10th inning.
 Had Mike Trout not saved that home run, who knows how the game would have ended up.
-Here’s a look at the team celebrating the win right after the game ended:
+Here’s a look at the team celebrating the win right after the game ended.

 The #ComebackKids.